-Something which many people who think they know SEO often overlook, is that Google, who basically determine what ranking factors need to be optimised, change their algorithm on a regular basis.
-Often this can be minor tweaks which they do not disclose, but which gets identified by SEO experts who carry extensive testing and soon becomes known across the Perth SEO community.
+Something which many people who think they know SEO often overlook, is that Google, which basically determines what ranking factors need to be optimised, change their algorithm on a regular basis.
+Often these can be minor tweaks that they do not disclose, but which get identified by SEO experts who carry out extensive testing and soon becomes known across the SEO community.

 On other occasions, the changes Google makes are comprehensive, and can occasionally be so fundamental that it changes some of the principle practices that take place within SEO.
 An example of this was the Panda update which saw them address the issue of poor and thin content on websites that offered little value to anyone who visited them.

-Unfortunately, there are some poor or cheap SEO companies out there who do little to update their client’s SEO to take account of Google’s updates.
+Unfortunately, there are some poor or cheap SEO companies that use outdated SEO techniques on their client’s websites and do little to update their client’s SEO to take account of Google’s updates.
 This is why some websites start to lose their ranking because their SEO is outdated.
-If you are concerned that the SEO on website is outdated in this way, here are five signs to look for.
+If you are concerned that the SEO on your website is outdated in this way, here are five signs to look for.

-Lack of Content: Just as bad as having a website that has content which is stuffed full of keywords, is a website with hardly any content at all.
+Lack of Content: Just as bad as having a website that has content that is stuffed full of keywords, is a website with hardly any content at all.
 Every page of your website should serve a purpose in relation to the experience your visitors have when they visit it.
-A website with content that is auto generated or scraped, that adds no value, or is duplicate content will be flagged by Google as ‘thin’.
-This can lead to a ‘thin content‘ penalty from Google, and a resultant downgrading of your rankings.
+A website with content that is auto-generated or scraped, that adds no value or is duplicate content will be flagged by Google as ‘thin’.
+This can lead to a ‘thin content‘ penalty from Google and a resultant downgrading of your rankings.

 Little or No Branding: Another change of emphasis that Google now focuses on is branding and, in particular, branded searches.
 This should mean that if someone types in a search term that includes your company name, your website should appear at the top of the search results.
 If it doesn’t, then the branding SEO of your website is lacking.